Bucheon-si Gyeonggi-do, South Korea Travel Guide

 Korea's beauty transforms with the seasons, offering unique experiences.

-Return for spectacular fall foliage in the mountains and comfortable hiking weather; many cultural festivals occur.
+Return for spectacular fall foliage in mountainous areas and comfortable hiking weather; many cultural events are held.

 Enjoy fewer crowds, winter sports (skiing/snowboarding), or focus on cozy indoor cultural experiences and hearty winter foods.